CERN: International relations

 Non-Member States (with dates of Co-operation Agreements) currently involved in CERN programmes are:

-CERN also has scientific contacts with the following other countries:
+CERN also has scientific contacts with the following other countries and regions:

 International research institutions, such as CERN, can aid in science diplomacy.

 Associated institutions

 A large number of institutes around the world are associated to CERN through current collaboration agreements and/or historical links.
 The list below contains organizations represented as observers to the CERN Council, organizations to which CERN is an observer and organizations based on the CERN model: